stephen-hlx/overcooked/README.md

 ![RmTmInteraction](doc/resource_manager_transaction_manager_interactions.svg)

 ### Actor State
+When talking about the correctness of a distributed system, ll that matters is the state.
+A state change does not happen spontaneously.
+A state change is always a result of an action.
 The state of an actor represents the state of an individual actor at the application level.

 An actor has its behaviour.
 It can perform an action against itself, and it can also perform an action against a different actor.
 Each of these actions may or